Find below complete policy content or download the official directive.

 1. The Police Division does not maintain applications on file for any position if there is no active recruitment period or selection process.

-2. Persons interested in positions with the Police Division may learn of vacancies through newspapers, the Henrico County Job-Line, the Henrico County Job Vacancy List (published weekly and posted throughout County facilities), the Police Recruiter at 501-4821, or by calling the Police Personnel Office.
+2. Persons interested in positions with the Police Division may learn of vacancies through social media announcements, the County’s iRecruitment system, the Police Recruiter at 501-5238, or by calling the Police Personnel Office.
 Individuals inquiring about job opportunities with the Police Division will be referred to the Personnel Recruiter to discuss job qualifications and opportunities.